Xiang-M-J/ACN-TCN/README.md

 # ACN-TCN

+We provide some audio samples here: [Audio samples](https://xiang-m-j.github.io/ACN-TCN-display/)

 ## Training and Evaluation

 ### Dataset

 We use [Scaper](https://github.com/justinsalamon/scaper) toolkit to synthetically generate audio mixtures.
-Each audio mixture is generated on-the-fly, during training or evaluation, using Scaper's `generate_from_jams` function on a [`.jams`](https://jams.readthedocs.io/en/stable/) specification file.
-We provide (in the step 3 below) `.jams` specification files for all training, validation and evaluation samples used in our experiments.
+Each audio mixture used in our experiments is described using a [`.jams`](https://jams.readthedocs.io/en/stable/) file .
 The `.jams` specifications are generated using [FSDKaggle2018](https://zenodo.org/record/2552860) and [TAU Urban Acoustic Scenes 2019](https://dcase.community/challenge2019/task-acoustic-scene-classification) datasets as sources for foreground and background sounds, respectively.
-Steps to create the dataset:
+Steps to create the dataset (obtained from https://github.com/vb000/Waveformer):

 1. Go to the `data` directory: